yoniakabecky/polaris-react/src/components/Button/README.md

 Buttons should always lead with a strong verb that encourages action.
 To provide enough context to merchants use the {verb}+{noun} format on buttons except in the case of common actions like Save, Close, Cancel, or OK.
+You can also use {icon}+{verb} when it's redundant to mention the noun (e.g. when buttons part of a button group all have the same noun.)

 <!-- usagelist -->